Vancouver, Oregon, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Make sure to get the right kind.
-The vast majority of adapters available are just plugs and expect your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and B. Check that you choose the correct kind.
+Many adapters currently available are simply plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most locations.

 Make your flight more comfortable with an airplane phone mount

-If you see the Pearson Air Museum, wear museum-appropriate clothing and take:
+If you go to the Pearson Air Museum, wear museum-appropriate clothing and take:

 May

-May is mild.
+May here is balmy.
 Temperatures average in the high 60s F (low 10s C) during the day.
 It rains about half of the time.

 What to wear/what to pack: